rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/meetings/2025-06-13/minutes.md

       * Procedural macros \=\> can have differing levels of hygiene so the problem exists there too
       * Declarative macros \=\> partially hygienic so the problem exists
       * Suggestions for coding guidelines to recommend writing macros in a way that allows easy inspection of the generated code to e.g. determine unit test coverage
-        * Yes – makes sense.
+        * Yes √ê makes sense.
 Forbid calling something which could change hygiene
         * Different edition from the rest of the crate.
 Not really fixable.